 These Workshops in Plasma Processing of Materials and Introduction to Thin Film Analysis and Plasma Diagnostic Techniques – Advanced were held in Eindhoven at the Eindhoven University of Technology (TU/e).

 The 3rd RAPID Workshop in Plasma-Surface Interaction Modeling at the Tyndall National Institute, Lee Maltings, Cork, Ireland was held from 4th-6th March 2015.

-The RAPID fellows are very busy with their secondments.
+The RAPID fellows are busy with their secondments.
 Shaojun Xu, University of Manchester, visited Simon Hübner and Gert Willems at the Ruhr-University Bochum.
 Antonin Berthelot, University of Antwerp, was at the Eindhoven University of Technology to work together with Claire Douat.
-Beata Hergelova, Fraunhofer IST, and Claire Douat, Eindhoven University of Technology, also visited the Ruhr-University Bochum.
+Claire Douat, Eindhoven University of Technology, and Beata Hergelova, Fraunhofer IST, also visited the Ruhr-University Bochum.
 (These are just a few examples of the RAPID secondments.)

 The Workshop on Basics of Plasma Modeling and Simulation and Basics of Plasma Diagnostic Techniques was held in Antwerp and in Bochum.

 2nd-4th of June 2014 Basics of Plasma Modeling and Simulation, Antwerp